EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 We decided to use gRPC as our communication protocol, as it enabled us to standardise client communication.
 Thanks to that, we benefit from the built-in gRPC functionalities like streaming, back-pressure,etc., instead of building custom implementations.

-As gRPC is a multi-platform and widely adopted standard, it enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJs, and Rust.
+As gRPC is multi-platform and a widely adopted standard, it has enabled us to provide a unified approach and deliver clients for other dev environments like Go, JVM, NodeJs, and Rust.

-The TCP client will still be getting necessary bug fixes, but new database features will be only delivered for the gRPC client (e.g., persistent subscription to `$all`).
+The TCP client will still get necessary bug fixes, but new database features will be only delivered for gRPC clients (e.g., persistent subscription to `$all`).

 Having all of that, we encourage you to migrate to the gRPC client.
 This document outlines the needed steps.
 Please see the [gRPC documentation](/clients/grpc/) for more details on how to use it.